 After governments from around the world met at COP26 in Glasgow to discuss the global fight against climate change, we reflect on what the agreements mean for the future of nature and heritage.
 Learn more about how the National Trust are joining in the debate on what should happen next and how we are campaigning for further changes to protect the environment.

 What was COP26?

-COP26, which took place in Glasgow from 31 October to 12 November 2021, was the UN's 26th annual climate summit and meeting of the Conference of Parties (COP).
-It brought together politicians, leaders, and organisations from across the world to discuss accelerating climate action, and several senior representatives from the National Trust attended to participate in the summit and observe the negotiations.
+COP26, which took place in Glasgow in November 2021, was the UN's 26th annual climate summit and meeting of the Conference of Parties (COP).
+It brought together politicians, leaders, and organisations from across the world to discuss how to accelerate climate action.

 What happened at COP26?

 COP26 was critically important.
 It was an opportunity for nations that signed up to the Paris Agreement to present their plans to cut carbon emissions as part of efforts to limit global warming to below 2C (ideally 1.5C) compared to pre-industrial levels.

 The Glasgow negotiations achieved some success.
 They continued to push the global transition towards renewable energy and effectively recognised the role that restoring nature must play in fighting climate change.

 The final agreement, however, fell significantly short of the critical goal of reducing emissions to a level that keeps increases to average global temperatures within +1.5C.

 Why did COP26 matter to the National Trust?